-The MEd(Coach Education) program has been designed for elite-level coaches and experienced elite athletes seeking to become coaches.
+The MEd(Sports Coaching) program has been designed for elite-level coaches and experienced elite athletes seeking to become coaches.

 Face-to-face and flexible delivery of units of study by highly respected academics and experts in the field is a feature of the course.
 Local and overseas students and a range of teaching settings contribute to a unique experience in and beyond the classroom.